CarmenPopoviciu/angularConnect-protractor-styleguide/styleguide.md

 ### Avoid using expect() in page objects

-* Don't make any assertions in your Page Objects
+* Don't make any assertions in your Page Objects.
 * Why?
 It is the responsibility of the test to do all the assertions.
 * Why?
 A reader of the test should be able to understand the behavior of the application by looking at the test only